Call for Panel Sessions

 - Sensing, communications and control

-- Next generation Advanced Metering Infrastructure (AMI)
+- Next generation AMI

 - Next generation synchrophasors

-- Advanced technology and methodologies for managing grid dynamics
+- Advanced technologies for managing grid dynamics

 - Advanced technologies and methodologies for wide area operations and awareness